T. V. Soong

+Soong Tse-vung (宋子文 (Sòng Zǐwén); 4 December 1894 – 25 April 1971), more commonly known as T. V. Soong, was a Chinese businessman and politician who served as Premier of China in 1930 and from 1945 to 1947.

 Early life and education

-Born in Shanghai International Concession, T. V. Soong received his education at St. John's University in Shanghai before he completed a bachelor's degree in economics from Harvard University in 1915.
-He worked at the International Banking Corporation in New York while pursuing graduate studies at Columbia University.
-His sisters, known collectively as the Soong Sisters, married well: one married a Yale man from a leading family of Chinese bankers who would eventually become Premier of the Republic of China, H. H. Kung; another became the wife of Sun Yat-sen, founder and leader of the Chinese nationalist independence movement; and yet another became the world-famous wife of Chiang Kai-shek known colloquially as Madame Chiang.
+T. V. Soong was born to the wealthy Soong family on December 4, 1894, at St. Luke's Hospital in the Shanghai International Settlement.
+His sisters, known collectively as the Soong sisters, married important persons: the first, Ai-ling, married H. H. Kung, an Oberlin College graduate from a leading family of Chinese bankers who went on to become Premier of the Republic of China; the second, Ching-ling, married Sun Yat-sen, the founder and leader of the Chinese nationalist movement; and the third, Mei-ling, was First Lady of the Republic of China as wife of Chiang Kai-shek.

+After attending St. John's University, Shanghai, for a year, Soong was sent by his father to be educated in the United States at Harvard University, where he studied economics and graduated from Harvard College with a Bachelor of Arts in 1915.
+He then pursued graduate studies at Columbia University while simultaneously working at the International Banking Corporation in New York.

 Career

-Upon returning to China he worked for several industrial enterprises, and was then recruited by Sun Yat-sen to develop finances for his Canton government.
-After the success of Chiang Kai-shek's Northern Expedition in 1927, Soong served in a succession of offices in the Nationalist Government, including governor of the Central Bank of China (1928–1934) and minister of finance (1928–1933).
+Upon returning to China, he worked for several industrial enterprises, and was then recruited by Sun Yat-sen to develop finances for his Canton government.
+He served as Minister of Finance from August 1925 until 1927.
+After the success of Chiang Kai-shek's Northern Expedition in 1927, Soong served in a succession of offices in the Nationalist Government, including as Governor of the Central Bank of China (1928–1934) and as Minister of Finance (1928–1933).